* U.S.-China tariff dispute intensifies

 * Boeing, Caterpillar drag on the Dow

 * Indexes down: Dow 0.34 pct, S&P 500 0.11 pct, Nasdaq 0.19 pct (Updates to close)

 By Stephen Culp

-The two countries have held several rounds of talks since early May but have yet to result in a deal, as the United States pressures China to narrow a $375 billion trade deficit.
+Since early May, the two countries have held several rounds of talks but have yet to reach a deal, as the United States pressures China to narrow a $375 billion trade deficit.

-Of the 11 major sectors of the S&P 500 four were in negative territory.
+Of the 11 major sectors of the S&P 500 six ended the day in negative territory.

-Declining issues outnumbered advancing ones on the NYSE by a 1.34-to-1 ratio; on Nasdaq, a 1.08-to-1 ratio favored decliners.
+Declining issues outnumbered advancing ones on the NYSE by a 1.21-to-1 ratio; on Nasdaq, a 1.02-to-1 ratio favored advancers.

 The S&P 500 posted 23 new 52-week highs and four new lows; the Nasdaq Composite recorded 152 new highs and 40 new lows.

 Volume on U.S. exchanges was 9.9 billion shares, compared to the 6.9 billion average for the full session over the last 20 trading days.
 (Reporting by Stephen Culp Editing by Tom Brown)